charliefischer/bank_tech_test/README.md

 This will make it easier down the line to pull out the information for the statement

 ### User Interface
-The app is only designed to be used in the terminal or console.log so I'd like to add a way of hinting to users what to input so they know how to use the banking app
+The app is only designed to be used in the terminal so I'd like to add a way of hinting to users what to input so they know how to use the banking app
 ```
 Welcome to your account.
 To deposit money => myAccount.deposit(enter the amount here)